Introduction

 Workplace adjustments

-Small changes to an employee’s role or workplace can make a huge difference to the quality of working life for employees experiencing the menopause.
+Small changes to an employee’s role or workplace can make a huge difference to the quality of working life for someone experiencing menopausal symptoms.
 When support is adequately provided, it can prevent or reduce levels of sickness absence, productivity dips and turnover.
 It can also help to promote wellbeing, engagement levels and loyalty.

 Some conditions arising from the perimenopause or menopause may meet the definition of an ‘impairment’ under the Equality Act (2010).
 Conditions which meet this definition would be considered a disability and therefore you must ensure consideration is taken to implement reasonable adjustments, where requested.
 The aim is for you to understand the barriers the staff member is experiencing and, jointly with that employee, consider solutions to improve or resolve the concern.

-When a member of staff discloses symptoms of the perimenopause and menopause, it’s advisable to carry out an assessment of their working conditions and working arrangements.
+When a member of staff discloses menopausal symptoms, it is advisable to carry out an assessment of their working conditions and working arrangements.
 An assessment may include the following:

 Other adjustments that are not listed above could also be considered if deemed reasonable and necessary to alleviate symptoms.